-The various comparison operators all coerce their arguments to certain types before comparing them.
-This is useful if you wish to be very specific about what kind of comparison you want and are unsure of the types of the values you are comparing.
-Perl 6 provides another operator that allows you to perform comparisons that Do The Right Thing with ~~, the smart match operator.
+The various comparison operators that we have seen so far all coerce their arguments to certain types before comparing them.
+This is useful if you wish to be very specific about what kind of comparison you want and are unsure of the types of the things that are being compared.
+Perl 6 also provides another operator that allows you to perform comparisons that just Do The Right Thing.
+It's ~~, the smart match operator.

 '''

 if $pints-drunk ~~ 8 {

 say "Go home, you've had enough!";

 }

 if $country ~~ 'Sweden' {

 say "Meatballs with lingonberries and potato moose, please."

 }

+unless $group-size ~~ 2..4 {

+say "You must have between 2 and 4 people to book this tour.";

+}

 '''

-'''

-8

-9 unless $group-size ~~ 2..4 {

-10 say "You must have between 2 and 4 people to book this tour.";

-11 }

-'''

-The smart match operator always decides what kind of comparison to do based upon the type of the value on the right hand side.
-In the previous examples, the comparisons are numeric, string, and range, respectively.
-While this chapter has demonstrated the numeric and string comparison operators -== and eq-there is no operator for comparing ranges.
+The smart match operator always decides what kind of comparision to do based upon the type of the value on the right hand side.
+In the three examples above, it would do a numeric, a string and a range comparision respectively.
+While we've already seen operators to do numeric and string comparisons - == and eq - there is no operator for comparing ranges.
 This is part of the power of smart matching: more complex types can define interesting and useful ways to compare themselves to other things.

 Smart match works by calling the ACCEPTS method on the operand on the right hand side and passing it the operand on the left hand side as an argument.
 Thus \$answer ~~ 42 actually desugars to a method call like 42.ACCEPTS(\$answer).
-The upshot of this is that-after reading the chapter on writing classes and methods-you too will be able to write things that can smart-match against just by implementing an ACCEPTS method to do the right thing.
+The upshot of this is that - after reading the chapter on writing classes and methods - you too will be able to write things that can be smart-match against just by implementing an ACCEPTS method to do the right thing.